GalaxyA14user/boot-menu/README.md

 # boot-menu
 A Simple magisk module that shows a boot menu before the OS starts.
 Easily customizable.
-Currently only supports OneUI ext4 filesystems.
+Currently supports OneUI ext4 filesystems only.
 Experimental.

 # How to install
 Install the magisk module from releases and reboot